ChesterJGreen/student-workbook/src/reflections/wk6/Monday.md

 Daily Journal

 Today we were introduced to Vue3.
 This was very eye opening.
 We were able to see how a simple game that takes hours to program in vanilla java can take an hour to set up in vue.
 The framework has enough rules in place that you can get it to do what you want fairly easily.
 I did have some issues trying to get the syntax down properly.
 Otherwise, when you can get the code to run properly, you can accomplish a lot more in a lot less time.
 We were working on the vue playground today and solving how to do a few simple codes with vue.
+[Vue Playground](https://github.com/ChesterJGreen/vue-playground)

 ---
 Answer the following questions